MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 ---
 # Troubleshoot Database Mail issues

-This article provides methods of troubleshooting Database Mail issues.
+This article provides methods for troubleshooting Database Mail issues.
 If [initial troubleshooting](#initial-database-mail-troubleshooting) has not resolved your issue, use [advanced troubleshooting](#advanced-database-mail-troubleshooting).

 ## Initial Database Mail troubleshooting

 Here are basic troubleshooting steps:

 1. Review the Database Mail log and sysmail (`sysmail_event_log`) views for mails that have already been sent or attempted to send by using *DatabaseMail.exe*.
 1. Send a test mail.
-If the test mail is successfully sent, then focus on the specifics of the messages that aren't sent.
+If the test mail is successfully sent, then focus on the details of the messages that aren't sent.
 If the test mail isn't sent, focus on troubleshooting the test mail and ignore the mails that're unsuccessfully sent before.
 1. If you suspect that the SMTP server settings are incorrect or there is a problem with the account that's used to send the mail, use PowerShell to send a test mail.
 1. If you fail to send the mail by using PowerShell, it's likely to be an SMTP configuration issue and you will need to involve an SMTP administrator.